ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-requirement.md

 ### Keep Free Areas
-Since ModuCop is completely passively cooled, the installation must allow for natural air convection through clearances with specific distances to adjacent equipment on the top and bottom of the ModuCop.
+Since ModuCop is completely passively cooled, the installation must allow for natural air convection through clearances with specific distances to adjacent equipment.

 The following figures show clearence areas depending on choosen mounting: